 Whiteboarding impacts the message development, the deployment of that message into an effective visual whiteboard, and the delivery skills necessary to bring that story to life.
 Creating the organizational capability and confidence to use a pen vs. a clicker as your communication weapon of choice requires a purposeful, repeatable structured approach.

 It’s not a methodology in the sense of sales processes such as opportunity management, account planning and alike.
-Those methodologies help salespeople know how to structure a deal – where to show up, who to meet with.
+Those methodologies help salespeople know how to structure a deal – where to show up, with whom to meet.
 Whiteboard selling is all about what are you going to say when you get there.

 Develop, Deploy, Deliver